 JEE Main Preparation Tips

 - Begin from scratch – Fundamentals play a vital role in JEE Main.
-Always concentrate on structuring and understanding the basics for all the subjects.
+Always concentrate on structuring and understanding the basics of all the subjects.
 When the basics are strong, learning becomes easier.

 - Prepare a timetable – JEE Main preparation curriculum is extensive.
 Hence, it should be scheduled to gain the best results.
 Split the syllabus into different parts according to your benefit.
 It can be limited to a chapter or a unit.
 Follow the timetable and avoid distractions in between.